How to embed subtitles in videos on Windows 11: Complete and up-to-date guide

 3.HandBrake

 HandBrake is a free and open-source video encoder.
-It allows you to permanently add subtitles to your video during the conversion process.
-To learn more, see What to do with FLV files in Windows 10.
+It allows you to add subtitles to your video permanently during the conversion process.
+To learn more, see what to do with FLV files in Windows 10.

 • Select the video and go to the “Subtitles” tab.